VLonghand/IsingModelPractice/README.md

 With Julia used primarily for computational tasks and Python for Machine Learing

 There are funcitons for genrating the traing data, trainging models and graphing the result

+#### Include friendly files are those that won't run any code, only define function